-Over almost two decades of activity on the music scene, Adam Pierończyk has become one of the Polish jazz scene’s most renowned performers.
-He gives concerts all over the world.
-Since 2003 he has continuously won Jazz Forum’s survey in the Best Soprano Saxophonist category.
-His track record as a bandleader is as impressive as his work as a sideman.
-He has played and recorded with many famous jazz figures, among whom it is worth mentioning names such as Gary Thomas, Anthony Cox, Michel Donato, Andrzej Cudzich, Oleś brothers, Vitold Rek, Wolfgang Pushnig, Herb Robertson, Mircea Tiberian, Maurice de Martin, Jacek Kochan, Ed Schuller, Anna Serafinska, Nelson Veras, Sam Rivers, Greg Osby, Jeff ‘Tain’ Watts, Trilok Gurtu, Ted Curson, Lage Lund, Orlando Le Fleming, Joe Martin, Jean-Paul Bourelly, Avishai Cohen, Tomasz Stańko, Archie Shepp, Bobby McFerrin, and Joey Calderazzo.
-He has performed in clubs and festivals in Europe (Poland, Germany, France, Italy, Belgium, Switzerland, Austria, Great Britain, Sweden, Denmark, Czech Republic, Hungary, Bulgaria, Romania, Russia, Ukraine) and beyond (Kazakhstan, Kyrgyzstan, Morocco, Israel, United States).
-In August 2019, Pierończyk performed in Tehran at the Show of Hands Festival.
+Over the more than two decades of his musical activity, Adam Pierończyk – once perceived as the biggest hope of the Polish jazz scene – has become one of its greatest representatives.
+He performs all over the world, and has regularly won Jazz Forum’s annual poll in the Best Soprano Saxophonist of the Year category since 2003.
+His solo albums are as impressive as those releases on which he performs as a sideman.
+He has played and recorded with an array of brilliant jazz musicians, including Gary Thomas, Anthony Cox, Michel Donato, Andrzej Cudzich, the Oleś brothers, Vitold Rek, Wolfgang Pushnig, Herb Robertson, Mircea Tiberian, Maurice de Martin, Jacek Kochan, Ed Schuller, Anna Serafińska, Nelson Veras, Sam Rivers, Greg Osby, Jeff ‘Tain’ Watts, Trilok Gurtu, Ted Curson, Lage Lund, Orlando le Fleming, Joe Martin, Jean-Paul Bourelly, Avishai Cohen, Tomasz Stańko, Archie Shepp, Bobby McFerrin, and Joey Calderazzo.
+He has performed in clubs and at festivals in Europe (Poland, Germany, France, Italy, Belgium, Switzerland, Austria, the United Kingdom, Sweden, Denmark, the Czech Republic, Hungary, Bulgaria, Romania, Russia, Ukraine) and on other continents (in Kazakhstan, Kyrgyzstan, Morocco, Israel, the United States).
+In August 2019, Pierończyk performed at the Show of Hands Festival in Tehran.

-He also composes music for theatre performances, such as Śmierdź in the Mountains by Konrad Imiela and Cezary Studniak (2006), Stalker by Jakub Roszkowski (2012), Schweik: At the Back by Adam Walny (2013).
-Between 2004 and 2005 he was the artistic director of the Jazz aux Oudayas and Jazz Au Chellah festivals in Rabat, the capital of Morocco.
-From 2011 to 2015, he was the artistic director of Sopot Jazz Festival.
-Since 2019, he has been the artistic director and resident artist of the Jazz Juniors Festival in Kraków.
+Pierończyk also composes music for theatre performances, such as "Śmierdź W Górach" (Death in the Mountains, trans.
+MG) directed by Konrad Imiela and Cezary Studniak (2006), "Stalker" directed by Jakub Roszkowski (2012), "Szwejk: Na Tyłach" (Švejk.
+Behind the Lines, trans.
+MG) directed by Adam Walny (2013).
+In 2004-2005 he was the artistic director of Jazz aux Oudayas and Jazz Au Chellah festivals in Rabat, the capital city of Morocco.
+From 2011 to 2015 he worked as the artistic director of the Sopot Jazz Festival.
+From 2019 he took up the positions of artistic director and resident artist of the Jazz Juniors Festival in Kraków.

-- Adam Pierończyk Quintet – Komeda: The Innocent Sorcerer (Jazzwerkstatt, 2011) – Fryderyk Award: Jazz Album of the Year 2011
+• Adam Pierończyk Quintet – Komeda: The Innocent Sorcerer (Jazzwerkstatt, 2011) – 2011 Fryderyk Award (Best Jazz Album of the Year)

-- Borys Szyc / Adam Pierończyk – Gajcy (Warsaw Uprising Museum, 2010)
+• Borys Szyc / Adam Pierończyk – Gajcy (Muzeum Powstania Warszawskiego, 2010)

-- Adam Pierończyk Quartet – El Buscador (Jazzwerkstatt, 2010) – nomination: Jazz Album of the Year – Fryderyk 2011
+• Adam Pierończyk Quartet – El Buscador (Jazzwerkstatt, 2010) – nominated for a 2011 Fryderyk Award (Best Jazz Album of the Year)

-- Adam Pierończyk Trio – Few Minutes in The Space (GOWI Records, 1997) – nomination: Jazz Album of the Year – Fryderyk 1997
+• Adam Pierończyk Trio – Few Minutes In The Space (GOWI Records, 1997) – nominated for a 1997 Fryderyk Award (Best Jazz Album of the Year)

 With Leszek Możdżer:

-• Pierończyk / Kochan / Schuller – Plastinated Black Sheep (Not Two/Hi-Fi I Music, 1999)
+• Pierończyk / Kochan / Schuller – Plastinated Black Sheep (Not Two/Hi-Fi I Muzyka, 1999)